kairosinc/Kairos-SDK-Javascript/README.md

 1. [Create your free developer account](https://www.kairos.com/signup)
 2. Log into the Kairos Developer Dashboard
 3. Create an application and copy your **App Id** & **App Key**
-3. Paste them into the constructor method in example.html
+3. Paste them into the constructor method in example_detect.html (must be hosted)
 4. Open the script in your **browser**.
 4. Drag an image into the drop zone and wait for the response.

+**You can also test all of the Kairos API endpoints by running methods_test.html in your browser.**

 ---